11 Reasons To Visit Azerbaijan Now: The Country Everyone’s About to Discover

-With an incredible history, rich culture and modern vibe, you can explore ancient sites within walled cities and afterwards sip a cocktail on the 19th floor of a waterfront high-rise 5 star hotel.
+With an incredible history, rich culture, amazing food, and modern vibe, you can explore ancient sites within walled cities in Baku.
+Then, next door, sip a cocktail on the 19th floor of a waterfront high-rise 5-star hotel.

 Is Azerbaijan Worth Visiting?